 Fourth, most of us stand to benefit by being resilient.
 For all but the rarely blessed, life will deliver its share of setbacks, disappointments, and sometimes hard body blows.
 The better we can process and deal with these ups and downs, the better our overall lives will be.

 Finally, having a greater reserve of resilience and grit can help us to cope with the really bad stuff at work, including bullying, mobbing, and harassment.
 This reserve is not bottomless, however, as many resilient and gritty individuals have experienced.
 Just about everyone has a breaking point, and there are countless instances of work abuse that have taken people past it.

 Bottom line?
+Resilience and grit are good.
+Targeted bullying, mobbing, and abuse are bad.
 Let’s strive for less interpersonal mistreatment and more individual resilience.
 And let’s take more personal and social responsibility for our actions and the state of the world.

 Free blog subscription